Moduli of cubic surfaces and their anticanonical divisors: Geometric characterization of pairs

 \section{Geometric characterization of pairs}

 In this section we relate the classifications of pairs in terms of singularity theory and the equations defining them.
 We have divided our lemmas in four groups: classification of singular cubic surfaces, classification of pairs $(S,D)$ with singular boundary $D$, classification of pairs $(S,D)$ where $S$ is singular at a point $P\in D$ and classification of pairs $(S,D)$ invariant under a $\mathbb C^*$-action.
-We will denote homogenous polynomials of degree $d$ in $n+1$ variables as $f_d(x_0,\ldots,x_{n}), g_d$, etc.
+We will denote homogenous polynomials of degree $d$ in $n+1$ variables as $f_d(x_0,\ldots,x_{n}), g_d$, etc. Recall that pairs $(S, D)$ and $(S',D')$ are projectively equivalent if and only if they are conjugate to each others by elements of $\mathrm{Aut}(\mathbb P^3)$.